helloyifan/Databases/SQL.md

 and '1/1/1920' betweem A.EmStDate and A.EmEnDate
 ```
 ...
+##Integrity Constraints in SQL

+Most commonly used- SQL schema constraints

+- Not NUll
+- Primary Key
+- Unique
+- Foreign Key
+- Column or Tuple Check

+Recent SQL standards also allow more powerful integrity constraints.
+However they are not supported by all commecial DBMSs

 ##Triggers

 A trigger is a procedure executed by the database in response to the change to the database instance